unixorn/awesome-zsh-plugins/README.md

 * [command-note](https://github.com/KKRainbow/zsh-command-note.plugin) - Record complex commands and comment on them.
 * [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
-* [containerized-ansible](https://github.com/hermitmaster/containerized-ansible) - A plugin that adds containerized Ansible commands to ZSH.
 * [containerized-gradle](https://github.com/hermitmaster/containerized-gradle) - A plugin that adds containerized Gradle commands to ZSH.
 * [containerized-maven](https://github.com/hermitmaster/containerized-maven) - A plugin that adds containerized Maven commands to ZSH.
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`.